Fred: The Movie

 Fred: The Movie (stylized as FЯED: THE MOVIE) is a 2010 American comedy film written by David A. Goodman, directed by Clay Weiner, and produced by Brian Robbins.
 The film is based on the adventures of Fred Figglehorn, a character created and played by Lucas Cruikshank for Cruikshank's YouTube channel, and it is the first film in the Fred trilogy.
 The film casts Siobhan Fallon Hogan and John Cena as Fred's parents and pop singer and actress Pixie Lott as Fred's crush Judy.
 First optioned as a theatrical release, the film instead premiered on children's TV channel Nickelodeon in the United States on September 18, 2010.
 In the United Kingdom and Ireland, the film was released theatrically on December 17, 2010.
 This film was the debut of Pixie Lott as an actress.

 The film was unanimously panned by critics and has a 0% rating on Rotten Tomatoes.
+Retrospectively, Fred: The Movie is named as one of the first YouTuber films.